A young man sits on a yoga mat in a seated position practicing easy Bhramari Pranayama.

 January 20, 2023

-Last updated : January 27, 2024
+Last updated : February 25, 2025

-What is Bhramari Pranayama?
+What Is Bhramari Pranayama?

 Bumblebee Breath involves sitting comfortably in a seated position with the eyes closed, and then making a humming sound while inhaling and exhaling through the nose.
-The sound of the humming creates a healing vibration that can help release tension and promote mental relaxation.
+The sound of the humming creates a healing vibration that can help release tension and promote deep mental relaxation.

 The goal of this pranayama practice is to help you regulate your breath and reduce the body's sensory inputs.
-This can bring balance to the nervous system and boost one’s mental and emotional well-being in miraculous ways.
+This can bring balance to the nervous system and boost your mental and emotional well-being in miraculous ways.

-What are the benefits of Bhramari Pranayama?
+What Are the Benefits of Bhramari Pranayama?

+Over the years, scientific research has shown many advantages of pranayama, giving insight into how it can positively impact the body and mind.
+Bumblebee Breath is not only easy to practice but it's also a go-to stress reliever and anxiety soother.
 The humming sound made during this practice has a powerful vibrational effect on the body, which can help to release tension, improve sleep, and even boost cardiovascular function.
-Here are some of the most significant Bhramari Pranayama benefits:

-Bumblebee Breathing is believed to have a balancing effect on the nervous system.
+Bumblebee breathing is believed to have a balancing effect on the nervous system.
 The humming sound created vibrates the muscles of the larynx and pharynx.
-This movement can stimulate the vagus nerve; a nerve that plays a key role in regulating the parasympathetic nervous system.
+This movement can stimulate the vagus nerve, a nerve that plays a key role in regulating the parasympathetic nervous system.

 When the parasympathetic nervous system is activated, it stimulates our rest and digestion response which slows the heart rate, relaxes the muscles and promotes feelings of calm.
-Regular practice can therefore actively relax the body and mind.
+Regular practice can therefore, actively relax the body and mind.

 A recent study showed that Bhramari Pranayama was effective at overriding the sympathetic nervous system, promoting a deep relaxed state that could improve the resting cardiovascular parameters in healthy adults.

-Another benefit of Bumblebee Breathing is its ability to improve concentration and focus.
+Another benefit of Bhramari Pranayama is its ability to improve concentration and focus.
 If you often struggle to drown out the mental chatter and outside distractions, this soothing breathing exercise creates a kind of mental force field that can help you slow down and clear your mind of negativity.
+Bee Breath can also help improve mental clarity, leading to improved focus and cognitive function.

-As highlighted above, Bumblebee Breath is a wonderfully soothing and healing breathing technique that can help you reach deeper states of relaxation and even find inner peace.
+Bumblebee Breath is a wonderfully soothing and healing breathing technique that can help you reach deeper states of relaxation and even find inner peace.

 The key part of this pranayama exercise is the humming bee sound produced when your glottis, the space between your vocal cords, is actively constricted.
 For beginners, this might take some getting used to, but with regular practice, you’ll be humming just like the humble bumblebee.